QilinZhou56/Language-and-Cognitive-Research/README.md

 ## Methodology
 Our approach involved two primary tools:
 - **spaCy**: For text mining, specifically focusing on the use of adjectives for each referent in the pictures, including n-grams analysis for adjectives and nouns.
+In SpaCy, a Transformer (TRF) model leverages a neural network architecture that has been pre-trained on a large corpus of text using self-attention mechanisms.
+Hence, we use spacy.load("en_core_web_trf").
 - **Pyvis**: To visualize the associations between adjectives and different types of referents (e.g., social, food, animals).

 ## Sample Visualization